Aims and scope

 Article-processing charges (APCs)

 Open access publishing is not without costs.
-JVATiTD therefore levies an article-processing charge (APCs) of USD 500 (american dollar) for each article accepted for publication, plus bank charges and local taxes where applicable.
+JVATiTD therefore levies an article-processing charge (APC) of USD 500 for each article accepted for publication, plus bank charges and local taxes where applicable.

-Authors residing and working in Brazil will have a special discount to encourage publication in our Journal.
-Thus, Brazilians will pay only USD 300 (american dollar) per published article.
+Authors living and working in Brazil will have a special discount and will pay USD 300 per published article.

 All articles published in JVATiTD are included in: